 When the Mighty Avengers confront Doctor Doom for the Symbiote attack in New York, a time machine takes Iron Man, Doom, and Sentry back to the "Silver Age".
 Sentry goes to the Baxter Building to retrieve Mr. Fantastic's time machine in order to return to the present timeline.
 After knocking out the Thing, the trio returns to the present and resumes their fight.
 Sentry then subdues Doom and take him into SHIELD custody.

 When the Mighty Avengers investigate a Skrull spaceship that crashed in the Savage Land, they discover that inside the ship are some of the superheroes that could have been replaced by Skrulls.
 When Sentry battles the Vision, he transforms into the Void who tells him that the invasion is his punishment for wiping his existence everyone's memory.
 Sentry panics and flees to Saturn in the middle of the battle, where he deals with his fractured mind.
 The Skrull believe that the Sentry was most powerful of Earth's heroes and that the only way to deal with him was to induce a mental breakdown.
 In an attempt to destroy his fragile mind, the Skrulls invade New York, attacking the watchtower where the Sentry's wife is living.
 When the Skrull is about to attack, Lindy is saved by Sentry in the form of the Void.
 He boasts to her that whatever the Sentry could not do, he could do as the Void.
 After the Invasion, Sentry is approached by Norman Osborn and they discuss Reynold's mental issues.
-Osborn tells the Sentry that the Void was just his imagination, and that he would help deal with these issues on the condition that the Sentry join the newest incarnation of Osborn's Avengers.
+Osborn tells the Sentry that the Void is just his imagination, and that he would help deal with these issues on the condition that the Sentry join the newest incarnation of Osborn's Avengers.
 Robert agreed and became one of the first members of the Dark Avengers.

 The first mission of the Dark Avengers is to help Doctor Doom and the rest of Latveria from an attack by Morgan Le Fay.
 As the Dark Avengers and Sentry arrive in Latveria, they see Doom unconcious on the floor.
 When Morgan approaches, Osborn tells Sentry to unleash his powers to defeat her.
 Sentry easily rips off Morgan's head.
-Sentry then wonders if what he did was right or wrong, and Osborn assures him that he did what was right.
-The Dark Avengers seem successful in their first mission, as they defeated Morgan and save Latveria.
+Sentry then wonders if what he did was right or wrong, and Osborn assures him that what he did was right.
+The Dark Avengers seem successful in their first mission, as they defeat Morgan and save Latveria.
 Sentry starts to scream and there is an explosion.
 After it clears, Morgan Le Fay is seen alive and the Sentry is gone.
 After Morgan's eventual defeat, the Dark Avengers return to Avengers Tower.
 There is a brilliant flash of light as they arrive and the Sentry is seen alive and well, hovering in front of his tower.
 Norman manages to calm down the confused Sentry.

 The next time Osborn calls upon Reynolds, it is in response to an Atlantean terrorist cell's attack on U.S. soil.
 Reynolds is surprised when Osborn doesn't ask for the Sentry, but instead suggests that the Void is needed to kill all but one of the terrorists as an act of vengeance.
 "But you said there was no Void," Sentry counters, and Osborn only repeats his request for what needs to be done.
 As a result, the Sentry performs the bloody task, leaving doubts as to whether the Sentry was still in control, or if the Void had once again taken over.